jostylr/role-dnd-hybrid/src/rules.md

 To create a magical item, the D&D rules seem sufficient.

+For Attunement involving classes, pick some feature or roll that could suffice.
+For example, a robe of archmage could be activated by successfully casting a 15MP spell from a magic domain and then the robe's effects apply to that domain (+2 to rolls for that domain, advantage on defense against opposing domain).
+Multiple domains could be done with casting those.
+As for the armor bit, that applies if it is attuned to any domain.

 ### Self-Enhancements

 It is also possible to try and enhance oneself through magical means (or to